 Keeping Shrimp Alive

 One of the absolute best baits for fishing in Florida waters is live shrimp.
 Live shrimp can be bought at most bait shops near the coast in Florida and are fairly affordable.
-The most difficult part of using live shrimp is keeping them alive!
+The most difficult part of using live shrimp is keeping them alive throughout a fishing trip!

 There are three main factors that kill shrimp in bait buckets.
 Overcrowding, lack of oxygen and heat!